mwbowers/mwbowers.github.io/reference/datagate/datagate-client/file-adapter.md

 ### void ReadSequentialEqual([AdgDataSet ds](/reference/datagate/datagate-client/adg-data-set.html), [ReadEqualMode mode](/reference/datagate/datagate-common/read-equal-mode.html), [LockRequest lr](/reference/datagate/datagate-common/lock-request.html), [AdgKeyTable keyTable](/reference/datagate/datagate-client/adg-key-table.html))

 Reads a record from the file that the FileAdapter is working with sequentially and equal to the specified key.

+#### Remarks
+The ReadSequentialEqual method is used to read a record from the file that the FileAdapter is working with sequentially and equal to the specified key.
+It first checks if the provided AdgDataSet is null.
+If it is, it throws an ArgumentNullException.
+It then calls the ReadSequentialEqual method of the FileData object of the FileAdapter, passing the provided AdgDataSet, ReadEqualMode, LockRequest, and AdgKeyTable.
+The ReadSequentialEqual method of the FileData object reads the next record in the file that is equal to the specified key and fills the AdgDataSet with the data from the record.
+The AdgDataSet should be empty before calling this method.
+The structure of the AdgDataSet should match the structure of the file that the FileAdapter is working with.

 ```cs
 void ReadSequentialEqual(AdgDataSet ds, ReadEqualMode mode, LockRequest lr, AdgKeyTable keyTable)